SOUP & SOUND

 Joseph Daley’s Ritual Ensemble: Joseph Daley, Warren Smith, Bill Cole, Scott Robinson, Althea SullyCole, Craig Harris.
 Photo by Scott Friedlander.

-SOUP & SOUND is a performance series that has presented over 140 events including concerts, readings, and talks, and during the pandemic has produced 20 commissioned videos.
+SOUP & SOUND is a performance series—part performance, potluck, and party—started in 2009 that has presented over 230 events including concerts, readings, and talks, and during the pandemic has produced 20 commissioned videos.
 We present world-class musicians, well-known and obscure, in a variety of genres, as well as writers, dancers, artists working with visual media, and, occasionally, teenage artists.

-The dignified yet casual setting, passionate listeners, Steinway grand piano, great sounding room, and excellent food and drink creates an atmosphere where both audiences and performers are comfortable and has drawn inspired similar endeavors in Oregon, Nebraska, Argentina, and in Helsinki where a Soup & Sound inspired series ran for five years.
+The dignified yet casual setting, passionate listeners, Steinway grand piano, great sounding room, and excellent food and drink was successful from the start inspiring similar endeavors in Oregon, Nebraska, Argentina, Philadelphia, and in Helsinki where a Soup & Sound inspired series ran for five years.
 The appeal of Soup & Sound has led to partnerships with Lincoln Center and the Wrocław, Poland based Jazztopad festival.

 Agustí Fernandez, Andrew Drury, Jane Rigler